0xDones/0xDones/README.md

 ## 🧍 About me

 The word DevOps is significant to me because I have strong development and operations skills.
-I started working as a Full Stack Developer in 2014 and changed to a DevOps-focused role in 2018.
-I have been deploying resources on AWS using Terraform since then, creating CI/CD pipelines, and running Kubernetes in production environments.
-I helped hundreds of developers to have a better experience with operations, allowing them to deliver better software.
-My development skills help me a lot with those tasks.
+I started working as a Full Stack Developer in 2014 and changed to a DevOps-focused role in 2018, and since then, I have been working closely to developers, deploying resources on AWS using Terraform, creating CI/CD pipelines, and running Kubernetes in production environments.
+I helped hundreds of developers to have a better experience with operations, providing them what they need to do their job.

 ## 👨‍💻 Skills